pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-2-dynasty-trust/chapter-4-south-dakota-dynasty-trust.md

 ```
 The Administrative Trustee shall be South Dakota Trust Company.
 The Investment Trustee shall be [Investment Advisor Name].
-The Distribution Trustee shall be [Primary Principal Name],
+The Distribution Trustee shall be Chimenime Xavier,
 and upon his death or incapacity, a successor Distribution Trustee appointed by the Trust Protector.
 ```